Kibbie Dome: Football

 In 1990, the original synthetic turf (3M Tartan Turf) of 1972 was replaced after 18 seasons, which included three years outdoors.
-At this time, the goal posts were modified and attached to the walls, eliminating the center support post.
-In the summer of 2007, the Kibbie Dome's AstroTurf was replaced with RealGrass Pro, a next-generation infilled synthetic turf similar to Field Turf.
+At this time, the goal posts were modified and attached to the walls, eliminating the conventional center support post.
+In 2007, the AstroTurf was replaced with RealGrass Pro, a next-generation infilled synthetic turf similar to FieldTurf.
 Unlike the carpet-like AstroTurf, the infilled synthetic turf is not easily rolled up in a continuous reel, and must be removed in sections.
 The turf sections are 5 yd in width, running from sideline to sideline, attached to each other with velcro.
 Other stadiums with RealGrass Pro include Texas Stadium (the former home of the Dallas Cowboys), and the Alamodome in San Antonio.

 Life and safety upgrades to the Kibbie Dome began in the spring of 2009.
 The west wall was replaced with a non-combustible construction assembly; translucent plastic panels on the upper half and opaque metal siding on the lower.
 Concurrent with the end-wall replacement, a range of interior life safety work took place: field level exiting in the new west wall, addition of handrails in the seating aisles, provision of the required smoke exhaust systems; and other life safety and code mitigation improvements.
 The second phase of the project was completed in 2011 with the replacement of the east wall.
 A premium seating area (Bud & June Ford Clubroom) was established in 2011 in the former press box area above the south grandstand; a new press box was constructed above the north grandstand.

-Beginning in the 2022 football season, the Kibbie Dome will feature a new LED lighting package and other gameday enhancements.
+Prior to the 2022 season, a new LED lighting package was installed.